dereuromark/cakephp-shim/docs/Features.md

 Also note: It expects you to follow the conventions: Consistent "snake_case" usage for URLs and for actions.

 ### Debugging
-Use  `Configure::write('App.checkPaths', true);` to assert that all paths are correctly set up, including a trailing `DS` and the correct directory separator (as `DS` constant).
+Use  `Configure::write('Shim.checkPaths', true);` to assert that all paths are correctly set up, including a trailing `DS` and the correct directory separator (as `DS` constant).

 Use `Configure::write('Shim.monitorHeader', true);` to assert, that all controller actions